essentialblend/personal-website/content/_index.md

 ### GET IN TOUCH

-If you'd like information about content on my site or anything I could help with, please contact me at ambiverb@gmail.com.
-If you're exploring, you may visit the [projects](/projects) or the [notes](/notes) section or head on over to the [stream](/stream).
+If you’d like to learn more or need help, please email me at ambiverb@gmail.com.
+I'm more than happy to oblige.
+Otherwise, if you're merely exploring, feel free to visit the [projects](/projects) or the [notes](/notes) section.
+Even better, head on over to the [stream](/stream).

 </div>